sm-ehsan/tenmansys/README.md

 ### Tenmansys

-Tenmansys [Tenant Management Syatem] is a tenant management system, build on tuby on rails 7. with tenmansys you can easily manage your tenant rent, utility bills and lot more.
+Tenmansys is a tenant management system, build on ruby on rails 7. with tenmansys you can easily manage your tenant rent, utility bills and lot more.
 </br>
 </br>